WHAT IS THE SUMMER SCHOOL ABOUT?

 WHAT CAN YOU EXPECT IN BOLZANO/BOZEN?

-During the two-week programme, participants will be immersed in an exciting international learning environment in Bolzano/Bozen (South Tyrol, Italy).
+During the two-week programme, participants will be immersed in a stimulating international learning environment in Bolzano/Bozen (South Tyrol, Italy).
 The programme includes:

 - lectures by international experts